 Here is a quick interpretation of each:

-1. "Protestation Quartet" (1966) - It opens with a low wolf's growl and a quick strike, the way any good protest should.
+- "Protestation Quartet" (1966) - It opens with a low wolf's growl and a quick strike, the way any good protest should.
 The bulk of its five-and-a half minute run is given over to rumination, sides of one's argument, sometimes harmonious, sometime incongruous, hover in the air, sliding back and over each other like they are on a slippery ground.
 I can almost picture our wolf looking puzzled at the options that have opened from that first growl. it ends with more quick strikes, more consternation until one final blow sets the wolf on its decided course of action.

-2. The single movement of the 2nd quartet (1972) is subtitled "Grave" and again I get the sense that the thing that is grave is consequences.
+- The single movement of the 2nd quartet (1972) is subtitled "Grave" and again I get the sense that the thing that is grave is consequences.
 The mulling here is deeper than in the first, the decisions that come from it braiding out in threads sometimes off into the sky until they disappear.
 There is a nest of sighs in here, or perhaps protracted hmmmmm's that take away from the dramatic rattling that underpin a lot of the action here.
 Plucked tiptoes become more trepidatious steps toward the end of this piece that dissolves like a nervous horror movie victim fainting at the final, horrible realization that always awaits.

-3. The 3rd quartet (1975) opens ("Marcato," each note beginning with a new attack of the bow) with a somber fog from the low strings blowing in from the cold morning on the ocean, with what seems like deconstructed folky melodies echoing around that empty dock.
+- The 3rd quartet (1975) opens ("Marcato," each note beginning with a new attack of the bow) with a somber fog from the low strings blowing in from the cold morning on the ocean, with what seems like deconstructed folky melodies echoing around that empty dock.
 A bit of dreamy circus environment can be inferred here, with melodies making soaring loops as if on a trapeze.
 Fellini could have done wonderful things to this music.

 The second movement ("Mirror Canon") comes in screaming from the distance, like sirens at the horizon with which you become acclimated by the time they arrive.
 The "Agitato" third section has some of the stretched loop-de-loop from the first, but with the melodies more pronounced.
 The sweeping strings remind me of the sliding notes that happen a lot in Harry Partch's works - as if the shortest path to get from A to B is long curving slide.
-At the bottom of that slide, though, is a hive of bees perturbed by your sudden appearance, a situation that a few mechanical motions repeated enough times to sound mechanized quickly remedies.
+At the bottom of that slide, though, is a hive of bees perturbed by your sudden appearance, a situation that a few mechanical motions repeated enough times to sound mechanized quickly remedies. - The "Molto sostenuto espressivo" that opens her 4th quartet (1976-7) captures the dips and flights of the previous items but here the entire quartet is hanging onto the trapeze, inspiring movement with slow slides and adjustments of texture.
+The circular motions interlocking in this piece made me think of trying to describe a sphere with music.

 The second movement has a more sinister air, as if it is filling the sphere from the first with smoke, the cello offering a church organ groan of remorse to the proceedings.
 The third movement "Allegretto scherzando" (I wish writing had sexy Italian terms like this) is possessed with a much more palpable menace emerging from the screams, the quickening pace of taps on the instrument bodies, the locomotive chugs punctuates by sharp blows that sound like bones being snapped.

-5. The 5th quartet (1988) is in three lengthy movements subtitled "Through Time," "Through Space," and "Into the Fifth Dimension."
+This section possibly can be read as discovering that wails and whoops of the previous movement were just the zeroing in on the the inner clockwork of this sphere, as if you are having the sudden realization that the sphere is the monad, the fundamental unit and once that enlightenment happens, the music comes to a complete stop. - The 5th quartet (1988) is in three lengthy movements subtitled "Through Time," "Through Space," and "Into the Fifth Dimension."
 Time here is measured in waves of dissonance against intoning structure, only finding existence in the contrasts, like real time I suppose.
 Does time exist when nothing happens?
 Is when the right world there?
 Should it be where, or maybe even a paradoxical as?

 Space offers a similar terrain as it is traversed, except it seems to take longer.
 An analogy between the two is thinking for two days about how long it is going to take to drive across Texas vs. spending two days actually driving across Texas.